 Education Minister Hekia Parata says it's a very good settlement for secondary school teachers and the Government, and the quick resolution will allow the sector to focus on raising achievement for all children.

-Next story in National: Financial director jailed for six years
+Next story in New Zealand: Financial director jailed for six years

 Copyright © 2012, Radio New Zealand